 Versatile junior Chelsea Tate gives an insider's view to the opening of the 2013 NC State Softball season.

-Katie Grimes enters her second season as an assistant coach on NC State head coach Shawn Rychcik's staff.
+Katie Grimes enters her third season as an assistant coach on NC State head coach Shawn Rychcik's staff.
 She serves as the team's hitting coach and also works with the outfielders.

 Her presence was immediately felt with the program as the team saw a spike in many offensive categories from 2012 to 2013.
 In particular, Grimes worked to alter and fine-tune some of the player's swings, which resulted in the squad hitting 88 home runs - the most in the ACC and tied for the sixth-best total in the nation.